Learning Signal Temporal Logic through Neural Network for Interpretable Classification: INTRODUCTION

 Binary classification is a standard task in Supervised Machine Learning (ML).
 Many techniques such as K-Nearest Neighbors (KNN), Supported Vector Machine (SVM), and Random Forest can be employed.
 A particular version of the procedure introduces data derived from the evolution of dynamic systems, which are in the form of time-series data; this task can still be challenging for the current state-of-the-art ML algorithm.

-In recent years, deep learning (DL) methods have achieved great success in complex pattern recognition, with a variety of architecture such as convolutional~\cite{acharya2017deep}, recurrent~\cite{tang2015document}, etc. However, the common drawback of DL and other ML techniques is the lack of human-interpretability of the learned models.
+In recent years, deep learning (DL) methods have achieved great success in complex pattern recognition, with a variety of architectures such as convolutional~\cite{acharya2017deep}, recurrent~\cite{tang2015document}, etc. However, the common drawback of DL and other ML techniques is the lack of human-interpretability of the learned models.
 This property is very important in control and robotics since it can support qualitative and quantitative analysis.
-In this paper, we propose to use the rich expressivity of Signal Temporal Logic (STL) ~\cite{maler2004monitoring} for training explainable classification of symbolic neural networks.
+In this paper, we propose to use the rich expressivity of Signal Temporal Logic (STL) ~\cite{maler2004monitoring} for training classification of symbolic neural networks.

 Signal Temporal Logic (STL) is a formal language designed to express rich and human-interpretable specifications over time series.
-Its quantitative satisfaction can be measured via a recursive definition of robustness~\cite{maler2004monitoring}, which can be used in control optimization problems~\cite{raman2014model}.
+Its quantitative satisfaction can be measured via a recursive definition of robustness~\cite{maler2004monitoring}, which can be used in control optimization problems~\cite{raman2014model} and sequential predication task~\cite{ma2020stlnet}.
 The task of learning STL formulas for classification also leverages the robustness to formulate an optimization problem.
-Previous attempts~\cite{jin2013mining, bakhirkin2018efficient, hoxha2018mining} for learning temporal logic properties assumed fixed formula structures, and decision trees based approaches~\cite{kong2016temporal,bombara2016decision, mohammadinejad2020interpretable, aasi2021classification} are proposed to learn both operators and parameters via growing logic branches.
+Previous attempts~\cite{jin2013mining, bakhirkin2018efficient, hoxha2018mining} for learning temporal logic properties assumed fixed formula structures.
+Decision tree based approaches~\cite{kong2016temporal,bombara2016decision, mohammadinejad2020interpretable, aasi2021classification,gaglione2022maxsat} are proposed to learn both operators and parameters via growing logic branches.
 The branches growing of decision trees increases as the structure of desired STL formula becomes more complicated.
-Importantly, based on our experimental analysis, the training time for the decision tree is in order of minutes while the temporal logic neural network can achieve order of seconds.
+To the best of our knowledge, the training time for the decision tree based method is in order of minutes while the temporal logic neural network can achieve order of seconds.
 To learn temporal logic formulas from scratch, developing logic neural networks~\cite{rocktaschel2017end, yang2017differentiable} attracts more attention.
-However, the max and min operations in the robustness are not continuously differentiable.
-The gradient is zero everywhere except for the max/min point.
+However, the max/min operations in the computation of robustness are not continuously differentiable.
 These operations cannot be directly applied in a neural network since the network is not able to learn with it.